|Intraday Cross-Zonal Gate Opening Time (IDCZGOT)|

 The final detemination in this regard was made in the Decision of Agency of Cooperation of Energy Regulation No 04/2018 of 24 April 2018 on all Transmission System Operators’ Proposal for Intraday Cross-Zonal Gate Opening and Intraday Cross-Zonal Gate Closure Times.

-In the said Decision the Agency decided that, the intraday cross-zonal market on all bidding zone borders shall open at 15:00 market time day-ahead.
+In the said Decision the Agency decided that, the intraday cross-zonal market on all bidding zone borders shall open at 15:00 market time day-ahead (Central European Time - CET).

-The ACER’s Decision established the harmonised IDCZGT just after the end of the day-ahead timeframe and the IDCZGCT 60 minutes before real time.
+The ACER’s Decision established the harmonised IDCZGOT just after the end of the day-ahead timeframe and the Intraday Cross-Zonal Gate Closure Time (IDCZGCT) 60 minutes before real time.

 This, in the ACER’s opinion, provides ample time for market participants to trade across bidding-zone borders in the European Union.